Soft953/VeryLargeGraph-Project/README.md

 # VeryLargeGraph-Project

-@author Bourghes Sofiene bourgh_s
+@author Bourghes Sofiene

-@class EPITA SCIA 2020

-@email sofiene.bourghes@epita.fr

 @topic Clustering and Reordering

-This is the code for the VeryLargeGraph course, SCIA 2020.
+This is the code for the VeryLargeGraph course.

 First run louvain algorithm (follow louvain README).